 Optional Parameters Description Entity or entity type of the objects to export descriptions for.
+The default value is .

-Default is .
-Use the flag attribute of an entity type to specify all entity types with that flag, for example: LEGACY which specifies all entity types with the LEGACY flag.
-For more on flags, see Software Development Toolkit , available from support services.
+Optional Parameters Description Use the flag attribute of an entity type to specify all entity types with that flag, for example: LEGACY which specifies all entity types with the LEGACY flag.
 Project Project.
 Default is the default project.